Societies' Borrowing Powers Act 1898

 The Societies' Borrowing Powers Act 1898 (61 & 62 Vict. c.
-15), long title An Act to empower certain Societies to borrow Money from Persons and Corporations other than Members, was an Act of Parliament of the Parliament of the United Kingdom, given royal assent on 25 July 1898 and repealed in 1974.
+15) was an act of the Parliament of the United Kingdom, given royal assent on 25 July 1898 and repealed in 1974.

-The Act provided that a society was permitted to institute a rule allowing it to take deposits and borrow money (at interest) from its members and from any other persons; as soon as such a rule was registered it was permitted to do so.
+The act provided that a society was permitted to institute a rule allowing it to take deposits and borrow money (at interest) from its members and from any other persons; as soon as such a rule was registered it was permitted to do so.

-The Act stipulated that the society had to be registered under the Friendly Societies Act 1896, and have as its object the creation of funds to be lent out for the benefit of the members of the society (or to members of the society), with rules in place to prevent the division of the funds among its members by dividends, profits or the like, and to ensure that all loans were to be applied for purposes of which the society approved.
+The act stipulated that the society had to be registered under the Friendly Societies Act 1896, and have as its object the creation of funds to be lent out for the benefit of the members of the society (or to members of the society), with rules in place to prevent the division of the funds among its members by dividends, profits or the like, and to ensure that all loans were to be applied for purposes of which the society approved.

+Subsequent developments

-The Act was repealed by the Friendly Societies Act 1974.
+The majority of the act was repealed by section 116(4) of, and schedule 11, to the Friendly Societies Act 1974, which came into force on 1 April 1975.